rileymayr/rileymayr.github.io/_pages/cv.md

   * Rapid prototyping with 3D Printing and CNC routing
 * Practical Skills
   * Great communication skills with both all groups (marketing, engineering, designers, maintenance, customer)
-  * General construction and mechanical work
+  * General construction, welding and machining, CAD/CAM, and mechanical work
   * Running manufacturing tools like CNCs mills and routers, lathes, table saws, hand mills
   * Outside of the box thinking